 Full-time faculty members who apply for and receive FMLA leave will be entitled to eight hours of paid FMLA leave for each month of service at the university prior to the date of the inception of the FMLA leave (the "Accrued FMLA Leave") not to exceed 480 hours.
 Any unused Accrued FMLA Leave will be credited against any future qualifying FMLA leave.
+When a faculty member's Accrued FMLA Leave falls below 480 hours, the faculty member is eligible to accrue additional FMLA Leave upon return to full-time duty at the university under the guidelines set forth above up to a maximum of 480 hours.
 Absences during approved FMLA leave in excess of these accumulated days will be treated as FMLA leave without pay.